 The president of Wesley, the Rev. David McAllister-Wilson, said that he was pleased with the diversity of voices presented during the conference.

 “I think they laid a very helpful grounding for anyone, but especially for Wesley and our Center for Public Theology, as we seek to move confidently into the public square,” he said.

-Danker said that he had a personal take-away from the conference.
+Danker said that he had a personal

 “I hope people leave thinking that we can actually discuss the politics of our day and not launch at each other or practice identity politics,” Danker said.
 “There are real disagreements amongst the speakers, respondents and the people here, and yet we’re talking about issues that matter to the American people and we’re doing it in a civil way.
 If Christians can’t do it, the world won’t be able to do it at all.”